mhornstein/Cloudinary-Test/Part3/part3.md

 ---

-## Short Background: Why It Matters?
+## Quick Background: Why It Matters?

 ### Why use image transformations?